Chase Field: Roof and cooling system

 Chase Field's roof is opened or closed depending on the game-time temperature.
 Even with the roof closed, the park's windows allow enough sunlight to play in daylight without overheating the stadium.
 The roof takes about 4½ minutes to open or close at a cost of $2–$3.

 While the ballpark had a grass surface, the roof would be kept open to expose the turf to sunlight.
 When necessary, it would be closed three hours before game time using two 200-horsepower motors triggered from a control room in the upper deck above left-center field.
 A massive HVAC system then dropped the temperature inside the park to about 78 °F (25.5 °C) by the time the gates opened.
 The chilled-water system, which has cooling power sufficient for 2,500 homes of 2000 sqft, also serves more than 30 buildings in downtown Phoenix.
 The cooling plant, located in a separate building next to the ballpark, freezes water overnight to reduce daytime electricity demand.
 Originally, the HVAC system did not cool above row 25 of the upper level, exposing fans in the higher rows to the brunt of Phoenix' oppressive summer heat.
 Subsequent improvements kept virtually all of the facility in air-conditioned comfort.

 Following the introduction of a synthetic playing surface, the roof is kept mostly closed and is opened only on game days when weather permits, greatly reducing the facility's demand on the HVAC system.

 Transportation

-Chase Field is served by the A Line at 3rd Street/Jefferson and 3rd Street/Washington station of the Valley Metro Rail system.
+Chase Field is served by the A Line at 3rd Street/Jefferson and 3rd Street/Washington station of the Valley Metro Rail & Streetcar system.